The Dold-Kan Correspondence and Coalgebra Structures: Categories of connected coalgebras

 \begin{prop} The category of connected differential graded coalgebras is complete and cocomplete. \end{prop}

-\begin{proof} We start with limits.
+\begin{proof} We first start with limits.
 A terminal object in \textbf{DGcoAlg}$_\mathrm{c}$ is given by $K[0]$.
-For other limits, we recall from \cite[Proposition 1.7]{GG99} that there is an anti-equivalence between the category of differential graded coalgebras and the category of profinite differential graded algebras.
-Since by the appendix in Section \ref{section:con-alg}, the category of connected differential graded algebras is complete and cocomplete, we derive limits for \textbf{DGcoAlg}$_\mathrm{c}$ by applying the steps given in \cite[Proof of Proposition 1.8]{GG99}.
-We mention that the usual tensor product $\otimes$ of differential graded coalgebras is not the categorical product in \textbf{DGcoAlg}$_\mathrm{c}$ since we do not assume cocommutativity.

-Next, we investigate colimits.
-We refer to \cite[Section 1]{Nei78} where similar constructions appear for cocommutative coalgebras.
-Since, as a left adjoint, the functor $I'_d$ must preserve initial objects, we deduce that $K[0]$ is initial in \textbf{DGcoAlg}$_\mathrm{c}$.
+For other limits, we recall that there is an anti-equivalence between the category of differential graded coalgebras and the category of profinite differential graded algebras.
+Since by the appendix in Section \ref{section:con-alg}, the category of connected differential graded algebras is complete and cocomplete, we derive limits for \textbf{DGcoAlg}$_\mathrm{c}$ by applying the steps given in Proposition \ref{prop:dgcocomplete}.
+We mention that the usual tensor product $\otimes$ of differential graded coalgebras is \emph{not} the categorical product in \textbf{DGcoAlg}$_\mathrm{c}$ since we do not assume cocommutativity.\\ Regarding colimits, we refer to \cite[Section 1]{Nei78} where similar constructions appear for cocommutative coalgebras.
+Since as a left adjoint, the functor $I'_d$ must preserve initial objects, we deduce that $K[0]$ is initial in \textbf{DGcoAlg}$_\mathrm{c}$.
 Let $f,g \colon C \rightarrow D$ be two maps in \textbf{DGcoAlg}$_\mathrm{c}$.
 Then, their coequalizer is given by $D / \textrm{im}(f-g).$ This quotient is constructed degreewise and each of its homogeneous parts is in fact a coalgebra by \cite[Proposition 1.4.8]{Swe69}.
 Finally, if $C$ and $D$ are two objects in \textbf{DGcoAlg}$_\mathrm{c}$, we may form the maps